Kachi-Awaji/GIT-intro/Lesson-1.md

-# PART 2: THE PROJECT BEGINS
+# PART 2: The Project Begins
 In this section, we will be working on a fictional web project called **Git-It**... get it?
 Let's begin.

 On your system, create a folder in any location of your choice.
 I'd prefer you save it in your "Documents" folder for this tutorial.
 Name the folder "Git-It".
 This is the folder that will contain all the files for our project.